gravitational/teleport/rfd/0157-aws-eks-discover.md

 will be enabled by default.

 Users will have two main options for enrolling EKS clusters:
- - Enroll specific selected clusters from the list of available ones.
+ - Enroll specific selected cluster from the list of available ones.
  - Set up automatic discovery and enrollment of the clusters using OIDC integration.

+Cluster enrollment will be done through the installation of the Teleport agent using the Helm chart `teleport-kube-agent`.

 ### Enrolling Selected Clusters

 For the enrollment of just the selected clusters, users will be further given two choices:
-- Manually run a script in the AWS CloudShell.
 - Use EKS OIDC identity provider association to enroll a cluster with just the API.

-Cluster enrollment will be done through the installation of the Teleport agent using the Helm chart `teleport-kube-agent`.

-For the AWS CloudShell, the command we generate will download a script that will run the Helm installation of the chart on the clusters selected by the user.
+- As a backup option - manually run a Helm command that we generated for them.

 For completely automated cluster enrollment through the API, the Helm Go SDK will be used - allowing us to avoid the need for an additional step to run Helm itself elsewhere.
 It would require